SpaceGather/worldwide-sensitive-word-collection/README.md

-# worldwide-sensitive-word-collection
+# Worldwide sensitive word collection

+## Welcome! 👋
+Thank you for reaching out here, hopefully, this repo can help your project in some way.

 ## Introduction
-This repo collect world wide unerversal sensitive word.
-Word files are classified by languages and topics.
+This repo collects worldwide universal sensitive words.
+Word files are classified by languages and topics try our best.

-At the begining, we focus on adding English, Chinese(中文) and Japanses（日文) sensitive word.
-In addition focus on pornography and violance topics.
+In the beginning, we focus on adding languages:
+1. English  2.
+Chinese(中文) 3.
+Japanese（日文)

+In addition, focus on topics:
+1. pornography 2. violence 3. vulgar topics.

 ## Contribute
 Thank you for willing to help us.
-Welcome anyone review/revise/add/remove sensitive words by opening pull requests or opening issues.
+Welcome anyone to review/revise/add/remove sensitive words by forking repo and opening pull requests or opening issues.

 ## Licence (see also LICENSE.txt)